frictionlessdata/datapackage/source/revisioning-data.rst

 Changeset
 ---------

-  * id: 160-bit number usually representing as 40 digit hex string (a SHA1 hash)
-  * parents = ordered list of ids
+At its simplest changeset is just an id plus timestamp (for ordering -- timestamp can be dropped if ids are orderable):

+  * id: uuid
   * timestamp

+In addition systems can include fields such as:

-  * author
+  * author - name of user creating change
-  * message
+  * message - summary message describing change
   * metadata - arbitrary key/value metadata
   * manifest - dict of ChangeObjects keyed by object_id
+  * [optional] parents = ordered list of ids

 ChangeObject
 ------------